By: Bob Pomplun

 Controlling the front door is one of the best ways to rid the establishment of unwanted or dangerous customers.
-90% of all problems can be stopped at the front door.
+Many problems may be stopped at the front door.
 To help control your front door you should:

-1. Place highly trained personnel on the door for checking identification and refusing entrance to visibly intoxicated people and minors.
+1. Place highly trained personnel on the door for checking identification and refusing entrance to possibly impaired people and minors.

-2. Provide resources to front door staff such as notepads, entry refusal sheets, flashlights, cameras, and ID checking reference material.
+2. Provide resources to front door staff such as notepads, entry refusal sheets, flashlights, cameras, refusal log book, and ID checking reference material.

 3. Bright lighting in the entrance area is excellent at crime prevention and also assists in the process of checking IDs.

-5. Question all patrons before service to establish their intent, ID checking information, and level of intoxication.
+5. Question all patrons before service to establish their intent, ID checking information, and level of possible impairment.

 6. Be sure all hosts/security personnel are aware of the house policy about refusing entrance to impaired individuals that are attempting to gain entrance.